Range Angle Response

 , Bool

-Ang - values of angles along the angular direction
+Ang — values of angles along the angular direction of the

-real vector-column P by 1
+a real vector is a column P by 1

 Data types: Float16